 - Reheating leftovers: Sprinkle some water in the bottom of the oven safe dish, cover with good seal and warm it up preferably in an oven.
 Or place the kebabs over rice and reheat them together.
 The steam will heat up the kebabs without drying them out.

 - If you have never made koobideh before, don’t worry if it doesn’t work perfectly the very first time.
+Many people will need to try it a few times for perfect results.
 Experience teaches how to grasp the finer details.
 And you will learn with trial and error and become a master!

 Kabob Koobideh (Minced Meat Kebab)